Cupmouse/exchangedataset-documentation/docs/data/bitflyer.md

 Itayose is implemented when market reopens after maintenance or circuit breaker had struck.

 Orders executed on itayose will be ignored and not be applied to the snapshot of lightning_board_snapshot_{pair} from HTTP Snapshot Endpint.

+## Missing Record Report

+### From `2020-07-23 16:00:00Z` to `2020-07-24 05:56:14Z`

+A irregular maintenance was schduled from `2020-07-23 16:00:00` to `2020-07-23 21:20:00` in BitFlyer exchange, which should be treated by our system propery, but caused one of our client to reconnect to a unknown server, possibly a dummy server in the maintenance time, and not receive data from BitFlyer.
+This issue is fixed by restarting affected client and from `2020-07-24 05:56:14Z`, recording for BitFlyer has been resumed.
+Sorry for the inconvinience.